CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-05.md

      ![](../media/Lab-05/landing-zone-1.png)

 ## Task 02: Write Change Data to the Landing Zone and Monitor the Replication Process.

+In this task, you will write change data to the landing zone and monitor the replication process to ensure data consistency and successful synchronization.

 1. In the Windows search bar, type **Azure Storage Explorer** and open the application.